 Additionally, the university’s administrative fee of 12% will apply to external ticket sales (sales made to non-CMU faculty/staff/students).

-The Financial Manager for the Division of Student Affairs will manage the transfer of money from University Tickets into individual accounts.
+A Senior Financial Manager for the Division of Student Affairs will manage the transfer of money from University Tickets into individual accounts.
 Upon receipt of the monthly revenue check, he/she will run the necessary revenue reports, University Tickets fee reports, and credit card fee estimations to determine the portion to be transferred to each group indicated via Account Number entered at the event’s creation.
 These account numbers will correspond to the appropriate Oracle string as provided by the organization.

 Our purchasing policy states “No refunds or exchanges.
 In the case of event cancellation, refunds will be managed by the event organizer.
 Charge will appear as University Tickets on your credit card statement.”
 This appears when a purchaser inputs credit card information to pay for a ticket.

 For questions on this program, please contact Rita Ciccariello, Senior Financial Manager, Division of Student Affairs at email@example.com or 412-268-1787.